-The following drivers are eligible to compete in the Fanatec GT2 European Series in any category:
+The following drivers are eligible to compete in the Fanatec GT2 European Series powered by Pirelli in any category:

 "GT2 Am" drivers are defined as drivers categorized Bronze by the FIA.

 "GT2 Pro" drivers are defined as drivers who are categorised as Silver by the FIA.